Lakeville North High School

 Lakeville North High School (LNHS) is a public high school in northern Lakeville, Minnesota, United States.
-Formerly Lakeville High School, LNHS received its current name when a second high school, Lakeville South High School, was built.
-Grades 9-12 attend the school, and its principal is Kim Budde.
+Formerly Lakeville Senior High School, LNHS received its current name when a second high school, Lakeville South High School, was built.
+Grades 9–12 attend the school, and its principal is Kim Budde.

 The school is a member of Minnesota Independent School District 194 (Lakeville Area Public Schools), and is affiliated with the Minnesota State High School League (MSHSL).
 The school is a member of the South Suburban Conference (Minnesota).
 During the 2009-10 school year, Lakeville North High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 School facilities

 The current Lakeville North High School was completed in 1993 and designed by Wold Architects and Engineers.

 Demographics

 As of 2019, 83 percent of the students were White, 6 percent were Asian, and Black and Hispanic students had 4 percent each.